 - Sudden loss of muscle tone.
 Cataplexy is a sudden loss of muscle tone that leaves you weak in reaction to strong emotion, especially laughter and excitement.
 The muscle weakness often affects only parts of the body — often the face, neck and knees.
 You likely will not lose consciousness, but often are temporarily unable to respond.
 Not everyone with narcolepsy has cataplexy.

 - Most people wake up refreshed after sleeping, but begin to feel sleepy again prematurely.
 Staying active may help you fight the urge to sleep.

 What’s behind these disorders?

-For fatigue: Dr. Waters says there is often an underlying cause.
+For fatigue: There is often an underlying cause.
 Here are some possibilities:

 For narcolepsy: The exact cause is uncertain, but may relate to a loss of orexin signaling for some people.
 (Orexin is a neurotransmitter that helps regulate your sleep and wake states.)
 The hypothalamus in the brain releases orexin to help stimulate other brain regions to help keep you awake.
 If there is not enough orexin, normal sleep and wake patterns sometimes blur.